layer5io/istio-service-mesh-workshop/lab-15/README.md

-## Exercise 15 - mTLS again, now with 100% more SPIFFE
+## lab 15 - mTLS again, now with 100% more SPIFFE

 Istio uses SPIFFE to assert the identify of workloads on the cluster.
 SPIFFE is a very simple standard.
 It consists of a notion of identity and a method of proving it.
 A SPIFFE identity consists of an authority part and a path.
 The meaning of the path in spiffe land is implementation defined.
 In k8s it takes the form `/ns/$namespace/sa/$service-account` with the expected meaning.
 A SPIFFE identify is embedded in a document.
 This document in principle can take many forms but currently the only defined format is x509.
 Let's see what an SPIFFE x509 looks like.
 Remember those certificates we stole earlier?
 Execute the below snippet either in the directory where you have the certificates locally, if you have `openssl` installed.